paddyvishnubhatt/kvtest/Readme.md

-# Simple k-v store using hashicorp raft
+# Simple distributed k-v store using hashicorp raft for consensus

 To build
 1. Check out git code